gmx-io/gmx-interface/sdk/README.md

 });
 ```

-Here and further, `name` field in tokens data object will be taken from the extension object.
+With this configuration, the `name` field for this token will use your custom value throughout the SDK.

-### Markets customization
+### Customizing Market Availability

-To enable/disable market in SDK use config field `markets`
+To control which markets are available in the SDK, use the `markets` configuration field:

 ```typescript
 const sdk = new GmxSdk({